Last Updated: January 6, 2025

 Unlike the rollup on the summary level for fields such as work and cost, the rollup for the duration is not summative; the rollup duration summarizes the entire period of the tasks indented below it.

-• Change Summary 2 to Manually Calculated and change the duration of Task 5 to 12 days.
+• Change Summary 2 to Manually Scheduled and change the duration of Task 5 to 12 days.
 The rollup on the summary level is not calculated.

 • Change Summary 2 back to Auto Scheduled.
 Notice that the timespan is rolled up to the summary, not the sum of all of the durations of the tasks indented below.

 • Make sure Task 4's duration is 10 days, change Task 5's to 2 weeks, and then change Task 6's to 80 hours.
-Enter a new Auto Scheduled Task #7 at the same level as Task 6 and enter a duration of 4,800 minutes.
-Enter a new Auto Scheduled Task #8 at the same level as Task 7 and enter a duration of .5 months.
-These tasks are all of the same duration, so the rollup is still 10 days.
+Enter a new Auto Scheduled Task 7 at the same level as Task 6 and enter a duration of 4,800 minutes.
+Enter a new Auto Scheduled Task 8 at the same level as Task 7 and enter a duration of .5 months.
+These tasks are all the same duration based on the duration conversions in Project Options, so the rollup is still 10 days.

 What would the duration of Summary 2 be if you linked Task 4 - 8?
 Try it, were you right?